Understanding Real Estate Tax Law

 Our lawyers and attorneys have appealed tax assessments for properties of all types, including affordable rental housing, utility and condominium properties, and tax exemptions for properties owned by non-profit entities.

-In addition, our real estate tax lawyers have negotiated payment instead of tax ("PILOT") agreements and real estate tax abatements for new construction under Pennsylvania's Local Economic Revitalization Tax Act ("LERTA") throughout the Commonwealth.
+In addition, our real estate tax lawyers have negotiated payment-in-lieu-of-tax ("PILOT") agreements and real estate tax abatements for new construction under Pennsylvania's Local Economic Revitalization Tax Act ("LERTA") throughout the Commonwealth.
 They've also negotiated tax increment financing agreements with local taxing officials.

 Our real estate attorneys understand the complexities of Pennsylvania and Philadelphia's real estate transfer tax statutes and regulations.
 Call our law firm if you're confused by tax laws or facing a legal issue.
 We have offices in Doylestown and Norristown, PA.

-We can also help you with other real estate issues like construction law, real estate litigation, and land use and zoning.
+We can also help you with other real estate issues, such as construction law, real estate litigation, and land use and zoning.